ShockAwer-Tech/rokuha/README.md

 # What is rokuha?
-rokuha is the fork of futabawall that runs on rokuha channel.
+rokuha is the fork of futabawall that runs on rokuha channel. the temp domain for rokuha channel is [at rokuha.ztat.us](http://rokuha.ztat.us/)

 # Instructions
 1. Open rokuha.php.